pslucas0212/RHEL-Dev-Setup/README.md

 ### Pre-Reqs

+For this example we will be working with RHEL 8.x

 Create a VM for the developer instance and install RHEL 8.7.
 The VM was sized with 2 vCPUS, 8GB RAM and 120GB "local" drive.
 Note: For this example I have enabled Simple Content Access (SCA) on the Red Hat Customer portal and do not need to attach a subscription to the RHEL or Satellite repositories.
 After you have created and started the RHEL 8.7 VM, we will ssh to the RHEL VM and work from the command line.